swaptacular/swpt_accounts/README.md

 * `configure`

-  Initializes a new empty database, and creates the "chores" RabbitMQ queue.
+  Initializes a new empty PostgreSQL database, and creates the "chores" RabbitMQ queue.

   **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**